Rachel worked as a farm manager for three years in Pennsylvania and now has her own farmstead in Minnesota.

 Another big consideration in the how-much-hay query is how harsh your winters are.
 When temperatures are very cold, like in the single digits, your animals will need more energy to keep themselves warm and will, therefore, need to eat more.

 Here in Minnesota, winter can start as early as October; if snow covers the ground, the animals can't forage easily, so hay is needed.
-It can take until the beginning of May for pastures to green up again, and winter feeding to officially come to a close.
+It can take until the beginning of May for pastures to green up again, and for winter feeding to officially come to a close.

 On the contrary, when I lived in Pennsylvania, we often still had forage available for sheep and goats into December (although it wasn't enough for the horses in most cases), and could see green up as early as late March.
 The Southern states of the US might only have a 60-day window where hay is really necessary to keep animals from growing thin.